protocol/research-website/README.md

 We use fleek to automate builds and deployment for the website.
 A site preview is pinned to IPFS for every PR.
 It shows up as a status check at the bottom of the PR.
 Click the "_show all checks_", link and then the the "_Details_" link under fleek/build.

 Note the internal link check action too: if it triggers, it's likely that you used a full URL (http://research.protocol.ai/page/subpage) where you should have used the path from the website root instead (/page/subpage).
 This is so that users can access the website over a gateway of their choice or directly over IPFS, even if they cannot resolve our DNS name.
+In some cases, particularly minisites that aren't built by Hugo, this might be intentional -- ignore the warning at your own peril.

 When the `master` branch changes, typically after a PR is merged, the site will be built, pinned to cluster and the [DNSLink](https://docs.ipfs.io/guides/concepts/dnslink/) record will be updated so the live site will update **automatically** ( once the DNS record propagates).